mrantovich/twicdl/README.md

 Script will say if there any files to update and how many.

 To update PGN database type `./twicdl.py --update --verbosity`\
-Files will be downloaded and merge into one big PGN file.\
+Files will be downloaded and merged into one big PGN file.\
 It stores as TWIC.pgn in `~/.local/share/twicdl` (on Linux) or `$HOME\TWICDL` (on Windows).

 ## What else?